smhg/date-duration/README.md

 ### duration.add(Duration)
 Add durations together returning a new duration which is the sum of both.

+### duration.multiply(number)
+Multiply individual parts of duration returning a new duration as the result.

 ### duration.toString()
 Convert a duration back to a string in ISO 8601 format.